 Fly two-and-a-half hours to Puerto Maldonado for your trip to the Amazon Rainforest.
 You’ll be picked up by the tour company and store most of your luggage at their office, packing just what you need for the trip.
 Take a canoe ride upriver to your jungle lodge, located in the Madre de Dios area, a lush section of the jungle.
 You’ll stay in a simple, eco-friendly lodge with en-suite toilets, cold-water showers and kerosene lamps.

-Over the two days you’ll explore the Amazon with a guide on boat rides and treks.
+After breakfast take a guided treks to Tes Chimbadas.
 Learn about the plants that are used for medicine and spot animals including monkeys, colourful toucans, river otters and even black caiman.
-There’s also the chance to take part in a night walk to see incredible bugs and spiders.
+This evening you’ll take part in a night walk to see incredible bugs and spiders.

 Breakfast, lunch and dinner included.